ericdequ/contechnews/data/blog/advanced_materials_and_techniques/biomimetic_materials_in_sustainable_building_design_a_new_frontier_in_the_construction_industry.md

 Biomimicry is the design and production of materials, structures, and systems modeled on biological entities and processes.
 The **three main principles** of biomimicry are:

-1. **Nature as a Model**: Studying and imitating nature's techniques to solve human problems.
+1. **Nature as a Model**: Studying and imitating Natures techniques to solve human problems.
 2. **Nature as a Measure**: Using an ecological standard to judge the rightness of our innovations.
 3. **Nature as a Mentor**: Learning from nature, not just about nature.